jm27/Bamazon/README.md

 If any of the dependencies are missing you can just type inside folder's terminal/bash window: "npm install inquirer mysql" .

- Running this application will first display a prompt with two choices "Buy" or "Don't Buy"
+ * Running this application will first display a prompt with two choices "Buy" or "Don't Buy"

 ![MAIN MENU](https://github.com/jm27/Bamazon/blob/master/imgs/bamazon1.png "1")

- if you choose "Buy" this will display  all of the items available for sale.
+ * If you choose "Buy" this will display  all of the items available for sale.
 Including the ids, names, and prices of products for sale.

 ![BUY](https://github.com/jm27/Bamazon/blob/master/imgs/buy.png "2")

- if you choose "Don't Buy" this will log a phrase like `Please come back again, with some cash!`.
+ * If you choose "Don't Buy" this will log a phrase like `Please come back again, with some cash!`.

 ![NO](https://github.com/jm27/Bamazon/blob/master/imgs/no.png "3")

-Then it prompts users with two messages.
+* Then it prompts users with two messages.

    * The first should ask them the ID of the product they would like to buy.